Blog

 A nerve is a “communication cable” in your body.
 It brings information to and from the brain — that is, from the body to the brain and back from the brain to the body.
 Nerves transmit both sensory and motor impulses.
 Touch, pressure, temperature and body-position sensory impulses move toward the brain, while motor signals go toward the muscles.
 The consequence of nerve damage can therefore be a disturbance, reduction or even complete loss of sensation and motor function.

 The surgery was successful, the doctor is satisfied – but the story doesn’t end here.
 Rehabilitation is the process by which you relearn to walk, grasp, work, and live.
 And here’s the problem: Hungary’s rehabilitation system has limited capacity, long waiting lists, and by the time you get a slot the “golden window” for the greatest gains has often passed.
-In this article I’ll show why timing in rehabilitation is critical and how you can supplement specialist care with home-based treatment.
-This article is a practical guide to understanding the steps needed for successful recovery.
+In this article I show why timing in rehabilitation is critical and how you can supplement specialist care with home-based treatment.